rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

   <td class="clsSyntaxCells clsOddRow">Windows 7, Windows 8, Windows 8.1</td>
  </tr></table>

-> NOTE: For more information about supported devices and operating systems, please refer to the accompanying documentation and [RMS release notes](http://rhomobile-suite.s3.amazonaws.com/5.1/5.1.1/Release_Notes_5_1_1.html).
+> NOTE: For more information about supported devices and operating systems, please refer to its accompanying documentation and the [latest RMS release notes](http://rhomobile-suite.s3.amazonaws.com/5.1/5.1.1/Release_Notes_5_1_1.html).

 ##Supported Zebra Devices
 RMS 5.2 has been approved for building apps that target the following Zebra Enterprise Mobility devices: